-- To only drug test where it is appropriate.
+- They should only drug test where it is appropriate.

-- Be fair in the implementation of the drug testing procedure.
+- They must also be be fair in the implementation of the drug testing procedure.

-- Operate testing in a fully random fashion and not to single out particular employees for drug and alcohol testing unless this is justified by the nature of their jobs or their actions.
+- Employers should operate testing in a fully random fashion.
+For instance, they must not to single out particular employees for drug and alcohol testing, unless this is justified by the nature of their jobs or their actions.

-Workplace drug testing is far more common in safety critical employment roles, and testing frequencies may reasonably be far more frequent.
+Workplace drug testing is far more common in safety critical employment roles.
+In these cases, testing frequencies may reasonably be far more frequent.
 There is no guidance in UK law regarding the frequency of random testing for specific employment roles.

-Employees can not be forced or made to take a drug or alcohol test, but if they refuse when the employer has good grounds to request a test, and has acted fairly and responsibly, they the employer can take disciplinary action.
+Employees can not be forced or made to take a drug or alcohol test.
+If they refuse when the employer has good grounds to request a test, and has acted fairly and responsibly, then the employer can take disciplinary action.

 Employers have a legal responsibility to ensure a safe workplace.
-This includes ensuring that no employee is undertaking employment under the influence of drugs or alcohol.
+As a result, this includes ensuring that no employee is undertaking employment under the influence of drugs or alcohol.

 Workplace drug testing using a saliva drug screen

-Most employers in the UK use a saliva or oral fluid drug test kit as a first line drug screening test with instant on-site results.
-This is considered the best first line drug test kit option as it is minimally non invasive, easy and safe to collect in front of the individual being tested, with observed sample collection.
+Most employers in the UK use a saliva or oral fluid drug test kit as a first line drug screening test.
+Such kits give instant, on-site results.
+We would consider this to be best first line drug test kit option.
+This is because it it is minimally non-invasive, easy and safe to collect in front of the individual being tested, with observed sample collection.
 The Zoom Testing saliva drug test is a seven panel drug test that is considered to be an ideal combination drug test for employers in the UK.